Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 # Milestone-Project-1-User-Centric-Front-End-Development

 The project is a static website for a real-life small car and motorbike repairs and motor trader business.
 The purpose of this project is to introduce the garage and its services, to serve as a platform for advertising the items on sale and to generate more business.
-It contains 3 pages: the homepage povides and overview of the garage's services, the second page features the vehicles that are available for purchase and the contact page provides contact information and a contact form.

 ## UX
 The target audience is private individuals looking for a reliable local garage for repairs, advice or used cars and motorbikes.
 This website is easy to navigate, provides all essential information for the visitor to be able to decide whether they want to take the next step and contact the business.
 The website invites visitors to get in touch and offers them multiple options, including links to other sites like Facebook or Ebay.